-Where loans are made to third parties for their capital expenditure, no MRP will be charged.
+• Where loans are made to third parties for their capital expenditure, no MRP will be charged.
 However, the capital receipts generated by the annual repayments on those loans will be put aside to repay debt instead.

 The results of the consultation are still to published when any new guidance is issued, the policy will be changed as required.
 The changes will be reported through the correct governance process.
+It should be noted that the removal of the above paragraph from the MRP policy will not affect the Council as we have made no loans to third parties.